TongmengXie/langauge_identification/README.md

 Predict the language with the highest similarity score.

-This is a fully transparent and interpretable approach.
+Fully transparent and interpretable.

-# Evaluation & Visualizations
+# Evaluation & Visuals

 The notebook outputs: